 Specific to the use of probiotics, most dietitians and nutrition experts agree you should aim to get probiotics from food sources—like yogurt, kimchi, sauerkraut, and other fermented foods—then consider a supplement.
 Also specific to probiotic supplements, and unlike most probiotic foods requiring refrigeration, they are often shelf-stable for your convenience.

-How to Choose the Best Probiotic for You
+How to Choose the Best Probiotic Supplement

 First and foremost, probiotics are mostly safe for a generally healthy person.
 However, we always encourage consumers to reach out to their doctor, a dietitian, or another healthcare expert if interested in taking a probiotic supplement—or any health supplement for that matter.